-Robert Leath, Museum of Early Southern Decorative Arts
+Robert Leath, Vice President of Collections and Research, Museum of Early Southern Decorative Arts

 Breakfast table, mahogany and mahogany veneer with cypress and ash, 1775-1780, attributed to Martin Pfeninger (died 1782)